 This website is supported by its readers.
 If you click one of my links I may earn a commission.
 I am also a participant in the Amazon affiliates program and I will also earn a commission from qualified purchases.

 One of the things I always seemed to struggle with when trying to design my bonsai tree was my skinny bonsai branches.
 I’d look at other people’s plants and see all these incredible designs, only to find my plant was lagging with thin branches and trunks.
 Luckily I found a few steps to thicken my bonsai branches.

 To thicken bonsai branches; grow sacrifice branches, use the scarring technique or plant your bonsai tree in the ground before you put it in a pot.
 Using the tourniquet or ring method can also work to thicken your bonsai branches but may permanently damage your bonsai.

 Growing more leaves through bonsai ramification and defoliation can also help increase the density of your bonsai trunk and branches.

-So which of these techniques work best?
-And what exactly do the experts say when it comes to growing out and thicken bonsai branches.
+So which of these techniques works best?
+And what exactly do the experts say when it comes to growing out and thickening bonsai branches?
 Keep reading to find out more!